 These are the folks that you need to build and explode your business.

-You’ll find out the number one mistake when hiring sales people and the secret to finding the rock stars.
+You’ll find out the number one mistake when hiring salespeople and the secret to find the rock stars.

 I also cover the two types of sales, inbound and outbound, and how to make sure you have a rock star in both roles.

 What’s the secret to hiring a rock-star salesperson?